acenet-arc/cloud_from_a_to_z/_episodes/the-cloud.md

 > 3. Which images can be accessed by your VM.
 > 4. Which VMs in your project can access other VMs in your project.
 > 5. Which volumes can be attached to your VM.
-> 6. Which of your VM users can perform administrative tasks.
+> 6. Which of your VM's users can perform administrative tasks.
 >
 > > ## Solution
 > >